12 THINGS YOU MUST DO IN VENICE

 You’re in Italy for goodness sake, enjoy all the carbs!

-It’s really not hard to get lost in Venice.
-It’s all part of the fun!
+It’s really not hard to get lost in Venice, and exploring the hidden corners is all part of the fun!

 If you’ve been to Venice, what is that you enjoyed the most?